Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Experiments

+\textbf{THUC news.} To evaluate our method on data from a different domain, we conduct experiments involving text classification on the \href{https://github.com/649453932/Chinese-Text-Classification-Pytorch}{THUC news} dataset in Chinese language ($10$ labels).
+Similar to the aforementioned experiments, we allocate data to $50$ clients by emulating heterogeneous data distributions scenarios with parameter $\alpha$ set to: (1) \{$0.001$, $0.01$, $0.1$, $0.2$,$1$\}; (2) $\{0.001, 0.002, 0.01, 0.1,0.5\}$; and (3) \{$0.001$, $0.002$, $0.005$, $0.01$, $0.1$\}.
+We trained TextRNNs \citep{textrnn} with BiLSTM architecture as the classifiers using \textbf{Adam} optimizer.
+The test accuracy of the global model trained with different schemes for $100$ global rounds, reported in Table~\ref{table1}, show that our method outperforms baselines in all the settings, demonstrating efficacy of our proposed algorithm in a simple NLP task.

-\subsection{Accelerating the training convergence}
+\subsection{Accelerating the Training Convergence}

-In this section, we report the communication costs required to achieve convergence when using HiCS-FL, and compare those results with the competing schemes.
-For brevity, we select one result from each experiment conducted on the considered three datasets, and display them in Table \ref{table1}.
+In this section we report the communication costs required to achieve convergence when using HiCS-FL, and compare those results with the competing schemes.
+For brevity, we select one result from each experiment conducted on the considered four datasets, and display them in Table \ref{table2}.
 As can be seen from the table, HiCS-FL significantly reduces the number of communication rounds needed to reach target test accuracy.
-On FMNIST, HiCS-FL needs $60$ rounds to reach the test accuracy $0.75$, achieving it $2.5$ times faster than the random sampling scheme.
+On FMNIST, HiCS-FL needs $60$ rounds to reach test accuracy $0.75$, achieving it $2.5$ times faster than the random sampling scheme.
 On CIFAR10, HiCS-FL requires only $123$ rounds to reach $0.6$ test accuracy, which is $7.3$ times faster than random sampling.
-Acceleration on CIFAR100 is relatively modest but HiCS-FL still outperforms other methods, and does so up to $1.63$ times faster than random sampling.
+Significant speedup appears on THUC dataset, in which HiCS-FL only needs $27$ rounds to achieve $0.8$ test accuracy, $3.1$ times faster than the baseline.
+Acceleration on Mini-ImageNet is relatively modest but HiCS-FL still outperforms other methods, and does so up to $2.2$ times faster than random sampling.

-As also illustrated in Table. \ref{table1} that HiCS-FL provides the reported improvements without introducing major computational and communication overhead.
+Table~\ref{table2} also shows that HiCS-FL provides the reported improvements without introducing major computational and communication overhead.
 The only additional computation is due to estimating data heterogeneity and performing clustering utilizing bias updates, which scales with the total number of classes but does not increase with the size of the neural network model $\left|\theta^{t}\right|$.
-Remarkably, HiCS-FL outperforms pow-d, Clustered Sampling and DivFL in convergence speed, variance and test accuracy while requiring significantly less computations.
-More details are provided in appendix \ref{complexity}. \\
+Remarkably, HiCS-FL outperforms pow-d, Clustered Sampling, DivFL and FedCor in terms of convergence speed, variance and test accuracy while requiring significantly less computations.
+More details are provided in Appendix \ref{complexity}.